iancze/DiskJockey/README.md

 You will be able to access any of the modules within `src`.
 These provide the base functionality for the package in common tasks, such as reading in images produced by RADMC-3D, Fourier transforms, and visibility interpolation.
 My hope is to make these components as general as possible so if you would like to extend this package to fit a novel type of disk, it will be easy to reuse many of the core functionality.

 The scripts are not technically part of the Julia package (you cannot import them like the modules) but instead provide "driver scripts" that utilize the core modules to address a certain research question.
-For example, `plot_model.jl` synthesizes and plots channel maps for your current model.
+For example, `sythesize_model.jl` synthesizes and a model for your current parameters.
 These are run from your system shell after adding them to your `PATH`

-    $ plot_model.jl
+    $ sythesize_model.jl

 ## Computational demand